SamedTemiz/SamedTemiz/README.md

 # Hi there, I'm Samed 👋
 ## I am a [Software Engineer, Android Developer](https://www.linkedin.com/in/samed-temiz-389aa0196/).
 - 🔭 🌱 I am learning android programming with **Kotlin**.
+- 🔭 💼 As a new graduate, I am looking for a job where I can improve myself and use my experience.

 ---